oskarth/codecards/README.md

 # DEPRECATED

-**This repo contains the open sourced version of https://codecards.me/, a product I made (https://oskarth.com/launching-code-cards/) that got shut down due to traction**
+**This repo contains the open sourced version of https://codecards.me/, a product I made (https://oskarth.com/launching-code-cards/) that got shut down due to lack of traction.**

-**Feel free to fork this code and do what you want with it, please note that I don't have the bandwidth to provide tech support on things like tech support (buidling the project, etc).
-The project is thus deprecated in a sense, but perhaps it is useful as inspiration to someone.**
+**Feel free to fork this code and do what you want with it.
+Please note that I don't have the bandwidth to provide tech support on things like buidling the project, running it, fixing bugs, etc. The project is thus deprecated in a sense, but perhaps it is useful as inspiration to someone.
+Feel free to reach out to me on Twitter @oskarth.**

 # Old notes